Safe and supportive care during the COVID-19 pandemic Learn more >

 Benefits of being a Dementia Carer

-When working for Abbots Care, there are plenty of benefits, like:
+Working for Abbots Care, you’ll get plenty of benefits, including:

 - Free Abbots Care uniform

 - Milage pay of 40p per mine – the highest in the industry!

 - Exclusive carer discounts on your favourite brands